cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Context

-During the Summer of 2025, Dr. Yazdandoost Hamedani and I helped run a math and computing session for high school students from Tucson that aimed to introduce students to optimization, machine learning (ML), and coding.
+During the Summer of 2025, Dr. Yazdandoost Hamedani and I ran an optimization and computing session for high school students from Tucson that aimed to introduce students to optimization basics, machine learning (ML), and coding.
 Our project session was part of a one-day science and engineering summer camp organized by the University of Arizona.

 The goal was to spark interest in math, computing, and engineering by showing how optimization and machine learning power technologies students encounter every day.
 Students came in with no assumed background in calculus or coding.

-We introduced key concepts like derivatives, gradients, classification (both binary and multi-class), neural networks, and microcontrollers.
+We introduced key concepts like derivatives, gradients, microcontrollers, classification (both binary and multi-class), and neural networks.
 During the session we had students adjust and test pre-built small classification models (both binary and multi) directly on Arduino Nano 33 BLE Sense kits, gaining experience with how math and computing ideas translate directly into real world applications.

 ---